Bianca Beauchamp: Personal life

-Breast surgery

-Soon after deciding to concentrate on modelling, Bianca began a fitness regime in order to stay in shape.
-This, however, caused her breasts to sag, and she made the decision to undergo breast augmentation surgery, increasing her cup size from a 32C to a 34D.
-After a year, finding the saline implants unsatisfactory, she underwent surgery a second time, getting slightly bigger silicone implants and increasing her cup size to 32DD.
-In 2009, Beauchamp went for an additional breast surgery, this time increasing the silicone implants to 800cc and her cup size 32FF.
+Soon after deciding to concentrate on modeling, Beauchamp quit her job at McDonald's and began a fitness regime in order to stay in shape.
+She lost a significant amount of weight in a short period of time, causing her breasts to begin sagging.
+This prompted her to decide to undergo breast augmentation surgery, which increased her cup size from a 32C to a 32DD.
+After a year, finding the saline implants unsatisfactory due to visible skin rippling, she underwent surgery a second time, getting slightly bigger silicone implants and once again increasing her cup size.
+In 2009, Beauchamp went for an additional breast surgery, this time increasing the silicone implants to 800cc and her cup size to 32FF.
 She dismisses criticism about the implants, deeming it hypocritical to applaud people for improving their intellects while condemning them for improving their bodies.

+Martin Perreault and Bianca Beauchamp are no longer a couple as of 2017.